sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/troubleshooting.md

 The fix is to increase the memory on Postgres DB which will increase certain Postgres-internal limits and will allow the queries from repo-updater to go through.

+Another cause could be that the `repo-updater` is in a crash loop for some reason.
+If there are large numbers of repos to be updated it could be from `Out of memory` errors.
+A fix here is to increase the memory for `repo-updater` too.

 ## General scenarios

 This section contains a list of scenarios, each of which contains instructions that include